miguelslemos/stock_portfolio/README.md

 > **Disclaimer:** We emphasize project are merely auxiliary and do not replace the need for individual analysis.
 The proper use of this program is the responsibility of each individual, and it is always recommended to consult a personal accountant.

-A Python tool to automate the tracking of stock transactions and generate reports for Brazilian tax declaration (IRPF).
+A Python tool to automate the tracking of stock operations and generate reports for Brazilian tax declaration (IRPF).

 ## Overview

 This project simplifies the process of tracking stock information required for IRPF (Brazilian Income Tax Return) by:

-- Processing stock transaction data from PDF confirmations(E-trade)
+- Processing stock operation data from PDF confirmations(E-trade)
 - Calculating average purchase prices in USD and BRL
-- Tracking profit/loss for each transaction
+- Tracking profit/loss for each operation
 - Total cost in the last day of the year in USD and BRL
 - Generating yearly reports of portfolio performance
 - Supporting multiple data sources (PDF confirmations, manual entries)

 ## Features

-- **Multi-source Data Support**: Import transactions from PDF confirmations or manual entries
+- **Multi-source Data Support**: Import operations from PDF confirmations or manual entries
 - **Currency Conversion**: Automatic USD/BRL conversion using PTAX rates(bacen API)
-- **Yearly Portfolio Tracking**: Separate tracking of transactions by year
+- **Yearly Portfolio Tracking**: Separate tracking of operations by year
 - **Detailed Reports**: Generate comprehensive reports including:
-  - Transaction history
+  - operation history
   - Current position
   - Average purchase prices
   - Profit/loss calculations